v-mmuthazhag/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 For more information, see [manage apps that work across Teams, Outlook, and Microsoft 365 App](manage-apps-across-m365.md).

+> [!NOTE]
+> Until your tenant is migrated to unified app management, ensure that the settings in both admin centers, such as blocked apps or org-wide app settings, remain synchronized.
+This measure prevents unexpected disruptions or issues with app functionality.

 ## Manage org-wide app settings

 Use org-wide app settings to control whether users with an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline) get the tailored frontline app experience, whether users can install third-party apps, and whether users can upload custom apps in your organization.